dbca-wa/wastd/docs/data_curators.rst

 Hit "Save and continue editing".
 This is the **minimal Encounter record**.

 Fill in, as supplied, the fields in the "Animal" section and save.
 This is the **minimal stranding record**.

-WAStD will auto-generate a record ID for the record from the metadata ( encounter date, lon, lat, animal health, maturity, and species) and populate the *source ID* field with it.
+WAStD will auto-generate an ID for the record from the metadata ( encounter date, lon, lat, animal health, maturity, and species) and populate the *source ID* field with it.
 This ID will be the link between paper forms, digital files and WAStD records.

-Example record ID: ``2016-09-02-13-30-00-113-7242-22-496-dead-edible-adult-male-corolla-corolla-wa1234``
+Example source ID: ``2016-09-02-13-30-00-113-7242-22-496-dead-edible-adult-male-corolla-corolla-wa1234``

 In the edge case of multiple strandings of animals of the same species, maturity and health, this auto-generated source ID will not be unique, and WAStD will